The Bill Cosby sexual assault case ended with the presiding judge declaring a mistrial over the weekend.

 The estimation of how long the trial would last was somewhat surprising, considering the length of time since the charges were filed — in December 2015 — and the multiple pretrial hearings since then.

 What about the other women?

-Cosby’s trial is only about his encounters with and alleged assault of Constand.
-However, Johnson, who accused Cosby of sexual misconduct as a Jane Doe in the original civil suit, was permitted to testify at the trial.
+Cosby’s trial was only about his encounters with and alleged assault of Constand.
+However, Johnson, who has accused Cosby of sexual misconduct, was permitted to testify at the trial.